hannahdesmond/mastery-curriculum/chapter4/README.md

 > In the next module, we'll meet a very useful class: `Array`.

-Of course, these classes create instances that have quite different purposes. `Integer` instances understand (whole) numbers, and `String` instances understand text. `Integer` instances (integers) know how to interact with other integers, and `String` instances (strings) know how to interact with other strings.
+Of course, these classes create instances that have quite different purposes. `Integer` instances understand the value of (whole) numbers, and `String` instances understand text. `Integer` instances (integers) know how to interact with other integers, and `String` instances (strings) know how to interact with other strings.

-Let's play around in IRB to demonstrate the difference in their purposes.
+What happens if integers try to interact with strings?
+In other words, what happens if instances of one class try to interact with instances of another?

 * _**Assign to the variable `one_string` a new instance of `String`, with the text `"1"`.**_
 * _**Assign to the variable `two_string` a new instance of `String`, with the text `"2"`.**_
 * _**Tell `one_string` to return the result of adding itself to `two_string`**_
 * _**Explain what happens, and why it's different from the `1 + 2` statement we did with instances of `Integer`.**_
+* _**Try adding together a string with an integer.
+Explain what happens.**_

 <details>
 <summary>See how I'd do this</summary>